Our Team

 Makis was born in Athens.
 He received his Diploma for Electrical and Computer Engineering from the University of Patras in 2020.
 Scientifically he is thrilled by robotics, bioengineering, neural networks, machine learning but mostly by the fact that science can solve problems and broadens our horizons.
 On March 2019 he joined the GTNR Lab to have a better understanding on brain functions and complexity.
 Within his work in the Lab he developed de novo a novel machine-learning based algorithm for autonomous stroke-lesions detection.
 He is now an industrial PhD Student in the University of Lulea, in Sweden and remains an external collaborator of the Lab.

-Nikolas Karvelas
+Nikolaos Karvelas

 MD

-Nikolas Karvelas was born in Athens.
+Nikolaos was born in Athens.
 He graduated in 2021 from the School of Medicine of the National and Kapodistrian University of Athens.

 CV